-If you can’t beat Cebu Pacific, what can you do?
-Do damage control and mitigate (a word I just learned and so badly want to use!).
-Read through this blog to have future pleasurable flights through some important travel hacks and tips I’ve learned from my constant flights.
+Read through this blog to have future pleasurable flights with Cebu Pacific through some important Cebu Pacific and budget airline tips I’ve learned from my constant flights.

 Per my experiences, domestic flights across all local airlines are almost always delayed from 15 to 90 minutes.
 That’s perfectly normal and something expected in the Philippines due to air traffic congestion, late arrival of aircraft from origin, among others.